id-studiolab/woz-max-arduino/README.md

 This tool was originally created for Interactive Technlogy Design, a course in the master program Design for Interaction at the TUDelft.

 Contributors:
-Aadjan van der Helm, Tomasz Jaskiewicz, Roy Graafmans
+Aadjan van der Helm, Tomasz Jaskiewicz, Roy Graafmans, Richard Bekking